-in the event of dynamic positioning near other floating facilities or vessels, consideration should be given, inter alia, to
+in the event of dynamic positioning near other floating facilities or vessels, consideration should be given, inter alia, to d) varying shadow effect for antennas connected to the dynamic positioning system.
+For calculation of anchoring systems, see also Section 25.

-- a) mutual movement and different movement patterns, - b) the effect of current and noise from propellers, - c) interference with other or joint transponders - d) varying shadow effect for antennas connected to the dynamic positioning system.
+- a) mutual movement and different movement patterns, - b) the effect of current and noise from propellers, - c) interference with other or joint transponders